gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 - reduce to finite testing process by finding criteria for choosing representative test cases
 - a combo of static and dynamic tests is used
     - select reasonable subset of test conditions to provide high probability that system will perform correctly
+- test adequacy criterion specifies requirements for testing and can be used as a stopping rule, measurement or test case generator

 ### Tutorial 3 Jan 31, 2018